ryanfs/feature-branch-demo/group_lab/README.md

 ### Creating new branches

 For the following steps please pick **one** team member's repo and do all the work there.
 The purpose of this exercise is to work with git/github as a team.
+You can either all clone from one member's repo in a separate directory or adjust the remote origin url with `set-url` like from above.

 Make sure at least one person reviews each PR.